wadearnold/docs/docs/tutorials/ach-server.md

 ### Getting Started

 To start using Moov's ACH service you'll first need to obtain a binary of the project.
 These can be downloaded [from the releases page](https://github.com/moov-io/ach/releases) or from [Docker Hub](https://hub.docker.com/r/moov/ach).
-If you're using Docker please [read over their getting started guide](https://docs.docker.com/get-started/).

 #### Running ACH Server from a binary